zayne-siew/zayne-siew/README.md

 👋 Hello, it looks like you have found @zayne-siew's profile.
 - 👀 Interested in AI and the automation of virtually everything
 - 🌱 Mostly self-taught, documenting progress here on GitHub
-- 👨‍💻 Favourite languages: Python, Java
+- 👨‍💻 Favourite languages: Python

 <!---
 zayne-siew/zayne-siew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.